 This trip was a little different.
 Neither of us had spent much time in New England.
 We weren’t sure how easy it would be to get last-minute reservations in a particular area, especially in some of the smaller towns.
 Also, we had a very detailed list of sites we wanted to see and not a lot of extra time.
 We knew that to actually complete everything on our list, we had to stick to our plan.
 Thus, we decided to book everything in advance.

 I am generally a fairly organized person.
 That said, I’ve never had a great system for keeping up with our itinerary and reservations.
-For this trip, I used a small binder which held our itinerary, blank pages for notes, and a few page protectors for various important information.
+For this trip, I used a small binder that held our itinerary, blank pages for notes, and a few page protectors for various important information.

 While we have a lot of this information electronically, there is just something about having a hard copy that sometimes makes me feel better.
 And, for me, it is often easier and faster to makes notes on paper than in my phone (too easy to make typos on that tiny screen).